 All QP™ frameworks can run on bare-metal single-chip microcontrollers, completely replacing a traditional RTOS.
 The frameworks contain a selection of built-in real-time kernels, such as the cooperative QV kernel, the preemptive non-blocking QK kernel, and the preemptive, blocking QXK kernel that provides all the features you might expect from a traditional RTOS kernel.
 Native QP ports and ready-to-use examples are provided for major CPU families.

-With almost 60,000 downloads a year, the QP™ framework family is the most popular such solution on the embedded software market.
+With over 50,000 downloads a year, the QP™ framework family is the most popular such solution on the embedded software market.
 It provides a modern, reusable architecture of embedded applications, which combines the active-object model of concurrency with hierarchical state machines.
 This architecture is generally safer, more responsive and easier to understand than shared-state concurrency of a conventional Real-Time Operating System (RTOS).
 It also provides higher level of abstraction and the right abstractions to effectively apply modeling and code generation to deeply embedded systems.

 |Most Recent Version (Download) /